A Novel Two-Stage Nonrecursive Architecture for the Design of Generalized Comb Filters

 Digital Signal Processing

 Laddomada, Massimiliano and Dolecek, Gordana Jovanovic, "A Novel Two-Stage Nonrecursive Architecture for the Design of Generalized Comb Filters" (2012).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 162.